ecg-icas/icas/src/source/reference/get-report-summary.rst

 .. warning::

 	This call is scheduled to be deprecated.
 Please use the faster and more flexible replacement generic endpoint :ref:`post_metrics_data` instead.
-Check the first example in the :ref:`examples_post_metrics_data` section.
+Check the first example in the :ref:`examples_post_metrics_data_v1` section.
 	Keep in mind that the new endpoint only returns data for **ads which have had performance-related activity in the requested period**.